-\The Schedule of Funding Status on page 19 presents the funding progress for each of the twenty-one most recent years based on actuarial methods and assumptions used for funding purposes.
+^{}The Schedule of Funding Status on page 19 presents the funding progress based on actuarial methods and assumptions used for funding purposes.

-\See the Schedule of Changes in the Employers' Net Pension Liability and Related Ratios on page 35.
+^{}See the Schedule of Changes in the Employers' Net Pension Liability and Related Ratios on page 35.

 Schedule of Active Members Valuation Data